 Paired with Webflow, there are several other software products that fill the gaps you need for a membership site:

-- Memberstack for gating content and creating memberships
+- Memberstack for our membership software to gate content and create memberships

 - Jetboost for adding sophisticated on-page search and filtering